Pantsoffski/Wiki-on-Medal/readme.txt

 == Description ==

 Wiki on Medal is a widget that lets your visitors to see article on medal (featured article) from Wikipedia.
 Supported languages so far: Deutsch, Polish, English.
 More languages in the future.

+If you would like to show your support for this software, please consider donating: [Donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EEDF5TV3M2WVG&lc=US).

 == Installation ==